jethornton/mill-gcode/docs/source/install.rst

     mill-gcode

-3. If you get `mill-gcode: command not found' create a file in your home directory called ``.xsessionrc`` and add the following.
+3. If you get `mill-gcode: command not found` create a file in your home directory called ``.xsessionrc`` and add the following.
 ::